-- 1. Purpose: To fund technical studies to improve existing methods for detecting and controlling lead-based paint and other housing-related health and safety hazards; to develop new methods to detect and control these hazards; and to improve our knowledge of lead-based paint and other housing-related health and safety hazards. - 2.
-Available Funding: HUD anticipates that approximately \$2.5 million will be available.
-Of this, approximately \$500,000 is for Lead Technical Studies and approximately \$2 million is for Healthy Homes Technical Studies.
-These funds have been made available under the Department of Defense and Full-Year Continuing Appropriations Act, 2011 (Public Law 112-10, approved April 15, 2011). - 3.
-Anticipated Awards: Approximately 2 to awards will be made for the Lead Technical Studies Program, ranging from approximately \$200,000 to a maximum of \$300,000 each.
+- 1. Purpose.
+To fund technical studies to improve existing methods for detecting and controlling key housing-related health and safety hazards; to develop new methods to detect and control these hazards; and to improve our knowledge of key housing-related health and safety hazards. - 2.
+Available Funds.
+HUD anticipates that approximately \$2.5 million will be available to fund awards under this NOFA.
+Fiscal Year 2012 funds are authorized under the Department of Housing and Urban Development Appropriations Act, 2012 (Public Law 112-55), approved on November 18, 2011.

-Approximately 3 to 5 awards will be made for the Healthy Homes Technical Studies Program, ranging from approximately \$300,000 to a maximum of \$650,000 each.

-- 4. Type of Awards: Cooperative agreements, with substantial involvement of the government, will be awarded (see Section II.C for a description of substantial involvement). - 5.
-Eligible Applicants: Academic, not-for-profit and for-profit institutions located in the U.S., state and units of local government, and federally recognized Native American tribes are eligible to apply.
+- 3. Anticipated Awards.
+The maximum amount for a grant award is \$700,000.
+Approximately 3 to 5 awards will be made for the Healthy Homes Technical Studies Program, ranging from approximately \$300,000 to a maximum of \$700,000 each. - 4.
+Type of Awards.
+Cooperative agreements, with substantial involvement of the government, will be awarded (see Section II.C for a description of substantial involvement). - 5.
+Eligible Applicants.
+Academic, not-for-profit and for-profit institutions located in the U.S., state and units of local government, and federally recognized Native American tribes are eligible to apply.
 For-profit firms are not allowed to earn a fee (i.e., make a profit from the project). - 6.
-Cost Sharing or Matching Funds: Cost sharing or "matching" is not required; however, applicant "leveraging" contributions are encouraged (see Section V.A.3.d). - 7.
-Number of Applications: There is no limit on the number of applications that each applicant may submit. - 8.
-Grants.gov: The applications for these NOFAs can be found at Grants.gov.
-The 2011 General Section contains information on submission requirements and procedures.
-Please carefully review the 2011 General Section before reading the program section so that you understand the Grants.gov electronic application process.
+Cost Sharing or Matching Funds.
+Cost sharing or "matching" is not required; however, applicant "leveraging" contributions are encouraged (see Section V.A.3.d). - 7.
+Number of Applications.
+There is no limit on the number of applications that each applicant may submit. - 8.
+Grants.gov.
+The applications for these NOFAs can be found at Grants.gov.
+The FY2012 General Section contains information on submission requirements and procedures.
+Please carefully review the FY2012 General Section before reading the program section so that you understand the Grants.gov electronic application process.